jesscxu/fisk-2024/index.md

 CSCI110 is an introductory class designed for students with no formal exposure to computer science or programming.
 The goal is to provide a gentle but thorough introduction to computer science that will prepare students to either take further computer science courses, or use computer science in their field of study.

-See the [Syllabus page](syllabus.md) for more details on course policies and the [Calendar page](calendar.md) page for office hours, due dates, and class times.
-All office hours for instructor and Fisk TA's are in the library, 3rd floor, and all Google TA office hours are online (use link in calendar to sign up).
+See the [Syllabus page](syllabus.md) for more details on course policies and the [Calendar page](calendar.md) page for office hours, lab times, class times, etc. All office hours for instructor and Fisk TA's will be in the library on the 3rd floor.

 ## Course Materials
 {% for module in site.modules %}